James Renwick (Covenanter): Ordination in the Netherlands

 After the martyrdom of Cargill the United Societies were without a minister, and there was no minister in Scotland whom they could acknowledge.
 But instead of ordaining at their own hands, they sent Renwick to Holland to get theological training from Dutch professors, and orderly instalment in the sacred office from Dutch presbyters; and from the middle of 1681 to the end of 1683, they had neither preaching nor sacraments.
 Shields mentions that Renwick, in the first year of his wonderful ministry, kept note of five hundred baptisms performed by him, and at that number "lost count."

-Renwick spent a session at the University of Groningen, and Leeuwarden.
+In 1679, Renwick began his studies at the University of Groningen under Jacob Alting.
 His ordination was promoted by the interest of Sir Robert Hamilton with Brakel, a Dutch divine.
 Renwick objected to subscribe the Dutch formularies as inconsistent with the covenant, and was allowed to substitute a subscription to the Westminster confession and catechism.
 His ordination certificate is dated 9 April 1683; a day later a remonstrance reached Groningen from the Scottish ministers of Rotterdam.
 On 10 May he received commendatory letters from the Groningen classis, and proceeded to Briel, to embark for the return voyage.
 He abandoned the first ship, on which he had taken passage, on account of ‘profane passengers’ pressing him to drink the king's health, and transferred himself to a vessel bound for Ireland.
 After some adventures he reached Dublin, where he found the nonconformist ministers very indifferent to his cause.
 Proceeding by sea to Scotland, he at once entered on his ministry there.